Ardakilic/backmeup/README.md

 Important Notice
 --------------
-This script saves MySQL Root password (any user which can show and dump all databases will suffice actually) inside, but it's only accessible by root.
+This script saves MySQL password (any user which can show and dump (all) databases will suffice actually) inside, but it's only accessible by its owner (which is root in examples).
 In any ways, use it at your own risk.
 I'm not holding any responsibilities for any damage that this script may do (which shouldn't).

 Additional Notes
 --------------